Reporter Uncovers Top Secret Psychic Unit in Conspiracy Theory Comedy

 To purchase a copy of the book the movie is based on, visit:

-To see a trailer for The Men Who Stare at Goats, visit:
+Watch the trailer for The Men Who Stare at Goats: